Institute for the Study of Human Knowledge

-The Institute for the Study of Human Knowledge (ISHK) is a non-profit educational charity and publisher established in 1969 by the psychologist and writer Robert E. Ornstein and based in Los Altos, California, in the United States.
+The Institute for the Study of Human Knowledge (ISHK) is a non-profit educational charity and publisher through the imprints Malor Books and Hoopoe Books, established in 1969 by the psychologist and writer Robert E. Ornstein and based in Los Altos, California, in the United States.
 Its aim is to provide public education and information on issues of health and human nature.